Catalyst4Change/ttg-v2/README.md

 ### Known bugs and next steps:
 - Fix the wonky styling issues in Safari.
 Looks great in Chrome tho.
+  - Turns out Safari adds a few pixels of white space around emojis that is not present in Chrome or Firefox.
+This very small differeence was causing huge problems with my UI.
+I'm in the process of removing the emojis and replacing them with PNGs.
 - Select Ulitimates during character creation as a choice based on your Attributes & Skills.
 - Add mobile-firendly individual character sheet for players.
 - Save your player characters and custom NPCs to your computer and eventually to the cloud.